 Hiring a food photographer should be easy and straightforward isn’t it ?
 If you reach out to friends and families who have hired a food photographer before and are happy to recommend them to you, that is a great starting point.
-Check out their portfolios and if you like what you see, give them a call and speak to them to find out more.
+Check out their portfolios and if you like what you see on my website, schedule a discovery call to find out more.
 But if no recommendations are available and you start your search on the web, you may feel overwhelmed as you look through potential food photographers portfolios.
 You may notice that some photographers shoot every genre under the sky, be it portraits, food, products, events, pets and you start to get confused or have more questions than answers about how to hire the right food photographer for your photo shoot.

 You may be wondering whether you should hire a professional food photographer when you can easily shoot your food on your mobile.
 I started shooting food with my iPhone as I previously owned a home bakery and could not afford a professional food photographer.
+Truth be told, some didn't even responded after hearing my budget which was next to nothing!
 My first DIY attempts were pretty disastrous but slowly I picked up the skills and today I shoot food and products for a living, having wound down my home bakery.
 Through this journey, I realise that there is a whole lot involved in shooting food and iPhone photos may be great as a start for websites and social media but looked horrific when it is being printed out.

 Definitely ask around for recommendations, Google food photographer sg and checking out Instagram hashtag #sgfoodphotographer are some places you can start your search.
 Look at their portfolios and see whether their images resonate with your creative vision.
 Have they shot for your competitors or cuisine or dishes that are similar to yours?
 If they do, that is a bonus as they are likely to be familiar with the specific quirks that comes with your food.
 Most photographers have their personal style infused in their images so check to see whether it matches the look that you wish to have for your brand.
 If they do, see whether they specialise in food photography or shoot everything and anything.
-Just as you would prefer an eye specialist over a general practitioner to conduct eye surgery for you, professional photographers who specialise in food photography have a leg up over those who don’t.
+Just like there are chefs who specialise in a particular cuisine although they can cook everything under the sky, professional photographers who specialise in food photography have a leg up over those who don’t.
 The intricacies of shooting food may seem simple as it doesn’t move and talk back but we all know how quickly food can wilt, dry up and separate if not treated right.
+If you are curious about my process and work flow, read here

-Shortlist a few food photographers that you like and check out their Instagram to see whether they share behind the scenes as that is a great way to suss out whether they double up as food stylists for their shoots or work with an external food stylist.
-This will be a deciding factor if you have a tight budget and cannot afford to hire both a food photographer and a food stylist for your shoot.
-Do note that if the food photographer doubles up as the food stylist, the number of shots that can be completed during a shoot is much lesser.
-If your chef can plate well and you have chosen minimal food styling, a food photographer who can style would be a definite bonus to your shoot.
+Shortlist a few food photographers that you like and check out their Instagram to see whether they share behind the scenes as that is a great way to suss out whether they double up as prop stylists for their shoots or work with an external food stylist.
+This will be a deciding factor if you have a tight budget and cannot afford to hire both a food photographer and a food or prop stylist for your shoot.
+Do note that if the food photographer doubles up as the prop stylist, the number of shots that can be completed during a shoot is much lesser.
+If your chef can plate well and you have chosen minimal food styling, a food photographer who can do tabletop styling would be a definite bonus to your shoot.

-Before you give your shortlisted food photographers a call, have your shot list, licensing requirements and budget ready as these are likely questions that they would ask.
+Before you give your shortlisted food photographers a call or an email, have your shot list, licensing requirements and budget ready as these are likely questions that they would ask.
+If you have a non negotiable budget, be upfront and let the photographer know rather than saying you are open to numbers.
 Based on your answers and your budget in mind, they can come up with a suitable estimate while taking into account your licensing requirements.
 During the call, the type of questions they ask would be a telling point as to whether they know their craft well and can bring value to your shoot.
-Sometimes I may ask for reference images from a potential client so as to better find out what their expectations are for the imagery they wish to create and I can then assess the time required to execute it perfectly.
+I always ask for go-bys from a potential client so as to better find out what their expectations are for the imagery they wish to create and I can then assess the time, crew and equipment required to execute it perfectly.